Wild Rice and Squash Pilaf Stuffing

 recipe notes and tips

-• Add some freshly shaved brussels sprouts in this rice pilaf recipe; you can use a bag of pre-shaved fresh brussels sprouts if your grocery store carries it.
+• Add some freshly shaved Brussels sprouts to this rice pilaf recipe; you can use a bag of pre-shaved fresh Brussels sprouts if your grocery store carries it.
 If not, it’s simple to slice your own.

 • If reheating after a night in the fridge, sprinkle with a bit of broth evenly over the top just prior to reheating, which ensures that rice stays moist.

-• You can store this wild rice pilaf covered in your refrigerator for up to a day, just heat through when
+• You can store this wild rice pilaf covered in your refrigerator for up to a day, just heat it through when ready to serve.

 Also, remember to subscribe to my NEWSLETTER for free and receive recipes like this Wild Rice Pilaf Recipe delivered right to your inbox!